-- (b) the consideration of information received and held in confidence relating to negotiations between the municipality and a provincial government or the federal government or both, or between a provincial government or the federal government or both and a third party.
+(b) the consideration of information received and held in confidence relating to negotiations between the municipality and a provincial government or the federal government or both, or between a provincial government or the federal government or both and a third party.

+(e) the acquisition, disposition or expropriation of land or improvements, if the Council considers that disclosure could reasonably be expected to harm the interests of the municipality.

+(k) negotiations and related discussions respecting the proposed provision of a municipal service that are at their preliminary stages and that, in the view of the council, could reasonably be expected to harm the interests of the municipality if they were held in public.

-- 3. INTRODUCTION OF LATE ITEMS:
+3. INTRODUCTION OF LATE ITEMS:

-- 4. APPROVAL OF THE AGENDA:
+4. APPROVAL OF THE AGENDA:

-- 5. ADOPTION OF THE MINUTES:
+5. ADOPTION OF THE MINUTES:

 a.
-Minutes 6 - 7
+Minutes

 Minutes of the Special Council Meeting held in the Shaw Auditorium, Vancouver Island Conference Centre, 80 Commercial Street, Nanaimo, BC, on Monday, 2025-MAY-12, at 4:24 p.m.

 b.
-Minutes 8 - 20
+Minutes

 Minutes of the Regular Council Meeting held in the Shaw Auditorium, Vancouver Island Conference Centre, 80 Commercial Street, Nanaimo, BC, on Monday, 2025-MAY-26, at 4:30 p.m.

-6. MAY DR'S REPORT:
+6. MAYOR'S REPORT:

 7. RISE AND REPORT:

-8. PRES SENTATIONS:
+8. PRESENTATIONS:

 a.
-Donna Hais, Member, Mayor's Leaders' Table re: Work Plan to Develop an Accord

-9. COM MITTEE MINUTES:

-a.
-Minutes 21 - 26

-Minutes of the Advisory Committee on Accessibility and Inclusiveness Meeting held in the Boardroom, Service and Resource Centre, 411 Dunsmuir Street, Nanaimo, BC, on Wednesday, 2025-MAR-12, at 4:00 p.m.

-b.
-Minutes 27 - 32

-Minutes of the Mayor's Leaders' Table Meeting held in the Boardroom, Service and Resource Centre, 411 Dunsmuir Street, Nanaimo, BC, on Friday, 2025-MAR-21, at 8:30 a.m.
+Donna Hais, Member, Mayor's Leaders' Table re: Work Plan to Develop an Accord 1.
+Add - Presentation titled "Work Plan to Develop an Accord" 21 - 28 COMI MITTEE MINUTES: a.
+Minutes 29 - 34 Minutes of the Advisory Committee on Accessibility and Inclusiveness Meeting held in the Boardroom, Service and Resource Centre, 411 Dunsmuir Street, Nanaimo, BC, on Wednesday, 2025-MAR-12, at 4:00 p.m. b.
+Minutes 35 - 40 Minutes of the Mayor's Leaders' Table Meeting held in the Boardroom, Service and Resource Centre, 411 Dunsmuir Street, Nanaimo, BC, on Friday, 2025-MAR-21, at c.
+Minutes

-C. Minutes 33 - 38
+8:30 a.m.

 Minutes of the Special Mayor's Leaders' Table Meeting held in the Boardroom, Service and Resource Centre, 411 Dunsmuir Street, Nanaimo, BC, on 2025-MAY-16, at 8:32 a.m.

-10. CONS SENT ITEMS:
+10. CONSENT ITEMS:

 a.
-Special Mayor's Leaders' Table Meeting 2025-MAY-16 39
+Special Mayor's Leaders' Table Meeting 2025-MAY-16

 [Note: a link to the 2025-MAY-16 Special Mayor's Leaders' Table Meeting agenda is provided for information.]

-1 Work Plan to Develop an Accord
+1. Work Plan to Develop an Accord